scalapb/zio-grpc/docs/basics.md

 ```

 The `getFeature()` method takes the request (of type `Point`), and returns a ZIO
 effect that represents the work of computing the response.
-As in all ZIO effect, the
+The value that is returned represents a
-value that is returned is a suspended effect: nothing actually happens until ZIO runtime
+a suspended effect: nothing actually happens until ZIO runtime
 ultimately runs the effect.
 The type of the effect is `ZIO[ZEnv, Status, Feature]` which means
 it is a computation:
 * can fail with value of type `Status` (this type comes from grpc-java and represents a gRPC status code).